 An EV home charger is by far the most convenient way to charge your electric vehicle.
 There is no need to hang around a public charging point for hours or, even worse, queue to use a charger.
 With a home EV charger, you can charge your vehicle whenever suits you, no waiting, no stress.
 Most smart chargers on the market also make it super easy to schedule your vehicle charging at specific times by using a smartphone app for ultimate convenience.

 Installing a dedicated home charge point means you won’t have to pay a premium to use public EV charging points.

-Generally speaking, charging an electric vehicle at home is much cheaper than using public charge points.
-You can currently save up to £350 off the cost of installing a home EV charger through the OZEV grant.
-Furthermore, with a smart home EV charger, you can schedule your vehicle to charge during off-peak hours, when electricity is cheapest.
+Generally speaking, charging an electric vehicle at home is much cheaper than using public charging points.
+With a smart home EV charger, you can schedule your vehicle to charge during off-peak hours when electricity is the cheapest.
 There are also various dedicated EV energy tariffs that reward drivers who are happy to charge their cars during these off-peak hours with the lowest prices.